salrashid123/gce_metadata_server/README.md

 sudo socat TCP4-LISTEN:80,fork TCP4:127.0.0.1:8080
 ```

+If you don't mind running the program on port `:80` directly, you can skip the socat and iptables and simply start the emulator on the default http port.

 - ![images/setup_1.png](images/setup_1.png)

 Alternatively, you can create an OUTPUT `iptables` rule to intercept and redirect the metadata traffic.